top of page

 Here’s how to lock down your monitoring identity using the custom user role:

-1. Create an Azure App Registration (Service Principal):
+1. Create an Azure App Registration (Service Principal)

-Follow Microsoft’s guide to create a service principal and record the Application ID,
+Follow Microsoft’s guide to create a service principal and record the Application ID, Tenant ID, and Client Secret.

-2. Define and Assign the Role:
+2. Define and Assign the Role

 Use the JSON file provided (AutoMonX_Azure_MinimalMonitoringReader.json),